Difference Between Annulment and Divorce

 Here is a comprehensive list of actual grounds for annulment used in real cases.

-When a marriage is annulled, it is as if it never took place from a legal point of view.
+When a marriage is annulled (ab initio, meaning from the time the marriage ceremony took place), it is as if it never took place from a legal point of view.
 In the eyes of the law, you were never married and cannot keep privileges you gained when you married your spouse.

 It’s a very personal decision.
 If you are religious and divorce is frowned upon in your religion, then an annulment might be the solution for you.
 Keep in mind, however, that a civil annulment is not looked upon the same by all religions.
 The Catholic Church, for one, does not consider a civil annulment the same as a Catholic annulment; the civil annulment does not change your status with the Catholic Church.